-As pretty much a beginner, I was a little intrepid about heading off for a surfing holiday in Nicaragua, with its reputation as a serious surf destination.
+As pretty much a beginner, heading off for a surfing holiday in Nicaragua, with its reputation as a serious surf destination, seemed a little daunting.
 As it turned out, I really needn’t have worried.
 Unforgettable memories, new friends and a vast improvement in my technique are three things to shout about in this Surf Tours Nicaragua review.

 My Surf Tours Nicaragua review is an honest and, hopefully, helpful account of the experiences of a novice heading into the world of surf camps.
 And not having been to Nicaragua before, there was bound to be an extra element of spice thrown in.